EfficientFrontier-SignalPlus/EfficientFrontier/docs/running_on_testnet.md

 - Do not expose your private keys.
 - Only use your testnet wallet.
 - Do not reuse the password of your mainnet wallet.
-- Make sure your incentive mechanism is resistant to abuse.

 ## 1. Prerequisites